What is HackOHI/O?

 | 2nd Place – Honda | Team 166 – Triple A for the W | OSU Smart Parking is a full-stack application to track real-time surface parking lots and garages to reduce frictions caused by searching for available parking spots. | |

-| 3rd Place – Honda | Team 56 – log-ic bait | Our project is a cross-platform mobile app designed to simplify transportation around The Ohio State University campus.
-The app’s primary purpose is to help students and visitors quickly find the fastest and most efficient bus routes without having to manually check schedules or calculate transfers. | |
+| 3rd Place – Honda | Team 56 – log-ic bait | Our project is a cross-platform mobile app designed to simplify transportation around The Ohio State University campus. | |

-| 1st Place – AEP | Team 229 – Bia | The Dynamic Grid Analyzer is a web-based simulation tool designed for real-time power grid monitoring, vulnerability analysis, and automated remediation.
-The application provides an interactive dashboard where users can model grid stress by adjusting environmental parameters like temperature, wind speed, and load factor | |
+| 1st Place – AEP | Team 229 – Bia | The Dynamic Grid Analyzer is a web-based simulation tool designed for real-time power grid monitoring, vulnerability analysis, and automated remediation. | |

-| 2nd Place – AEP | Team 6 – Hack Ops | An intelligent web-based system for transmission planners to calculate and visualize real-time power line ratings, perform N-1 contingency analysis, predict daily load stress patterns, and leverage AI-powered recommendations.
-This system prevents grid blackouts by dynamically tracking line capacity, simulating outage scenarios, and identifying stress points before failures occur. | |
+| 2nd Place – AEP | Team 6 – Hack Ops | An intelligent web-based system for transmission planners to calculate and visualize real-time power line ratings, perform N-1 contingency analysis, predict daily load stress patterns, and leverage AI-powered recommendations. | |

 | 3rd Place – AEP | Team 116 – Emmetts Team | Dynamic Line Rating System – Real-time transmission line thermal stress analysis |